magento/merchdocs/src/system/data-transfer-tax-rates.md

 1. Click **Browse** and choose the CSV tax rate file that you prepared to import.
 Then, click **Import Tax Rates**.

     It might take several minutes to import the data.
-When the process is complete, the message, `The tax rate has been imported` appears.
+When the process is complete, the `The tax rate has been imported` message appears.
 If you receive an error message, correct the problem in the data and try again.

 1. On the _Admin_ sidebar, go to **Stores** > _Taxes_ > **Tax Zones and Rates**.